 To open a Questrade corporate account, you will need a minimum of $1,000.
 Questrade is based in Canada, however, international clients are accepted – this information is nowhere to be seen on their website, even so, we decided to ask them if it was possible to open an account in Portugal, and they said “yes”.

 Questrade has four types of business accounts: Corporate, Investment Club, Partnership, and Sole Proprietorship.
 We believe most of you will be looking for the “Corporate” one.
 Still, before moving on, read the information.

 Questrade, Inc. is supervised by the Investment Industry Regulatory Organization of Canada (IIROC), and is a member of the Canadian Investor Protection Fund (CIPF).

 The bottom line

-With a corporate business account, you will have plenty of options to deal with your company’s money.
-You can decide to look into more conservative investments within the monetary market like interest-bearing instruments (US treasuries, for instance), or if you are inclined to make riskier investments, use it as a share dealing account for your limited company.
+With a corporate business account, you will have plenty of options to manage your company’s money.
+You can look into more conservative investments within the monetary market like interest-bearing instruments (US treasuries, for instance), or if you are inclined to make riskier investments, use it as a share dealing account for your limited company.
 This is if you are solely focused on buying company stock with the intent of capital appreciation and receiving some dividends.

-Whatever your investment objectives, we hope these alternatives could help you achieve them!
+Whatever your investment objectives, we hope these alternatives can help you achieve them!